-The Bay Area Clean Water Agencies (BACWA) was organized on January 4, 1984 as the Bay Area Dischargers Association (BADA) and changed its name to BACWA effective February 22, 2001.
+The Bay Area Clean Water Agencies (BACWA) was organized on January 4, 1984 as the Bay Area Dischargers Association (BADA), and changed its name to BACWA effective February 22, 2001.
 BACWA was established for the purpose of collecting, interpreting and disseminating data on the aquatic life and quality of waters of the San Francisco Bay System with emphasis on pollution-related effects.
 BACWA is composed of five original BADA signatory agencies: East Bay Municipal Utility District (EBMUD), a public corporation; Central Contra Costa Sanitary District (CCCSD), a public corporation; East Bay Dischargers Authority (EBDA), a joint powers public corporation; the City and County of San Francisco (San Francisco), a municipal corporation; and the City of San Jose (San Jose), a municipal corporation.
 BACWA membership includes other San Francisco Bay Area sanitation agencies who are not BACWA principals.
 BACWA principals and other members contribute funds to cover operating expenses based on an annual work plan and budget, in accordance with Sections 9 and 10 of BACWA's Joint Powers Agreement.
-There are thirteen associate members and forty-six affiliate members that contribute a minimum of \$8,200 and \$1,643 annually, respectively.

-BACWA has the following special programs in the fiscal year 2019.
+There are thirteen associate members and forty-six affiliate members that contribute a minimum of \$8,364 and \$1,675 annually, respectively BACWA has the following special programs in the fiscal year 2020.
 Each special program's revenues and expenses are tracked separately from BACWA's other revenues and expenses.

 - State Proposition 84 (Prop84) is a California Department of Water Resources (DWR) program to administer funds consistent with the Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Projection Bond Act of 2006.
 BACWA applied for and was awarded a Prop 84 grant, State Grant No. 4600009715.
 The Prop 84 revenue and expenses include disbursements from DWR, disbursements to participating agencies, and administrative costs. - The Water Quality Attainment Strategies (WQAS) is a program to develop and fund regional projects that benefit participants.
 The program changed its name to the Clean Bay Collaborative during Fiscal Year 2010.
 Revenues come from contributions from program participants and expenditures are determined by the BACWA principals. - Water/Wastewater Operator Training (WOT) was a program formed with Solano County Community College to provide water operators with educational training to help them understand the standard environmental rules and regulations related to water and wastewater.
 Revenues are provided by participating agencies and expenditures determined by those agencies.
-BACWA continues its educational relationship with Solano Community College.
+BACWA continues its educational relationship with Solano Community College. - Bay Area Biosolids Coalition (BABC) The Bay Area Biosolids Coalition became a Special Benefits Program in FY 20, where the participants establish their budget and associated revenue needs.
+BABC is a regional collaboration between San Francisco Bay Area wastewater agencies that are working to develop sub-regional projects with a primary focus on beneficial use of biosolids.